cloudless-hq/atreyu/README.md

 Atreyu is an edge- and serviceworker first metaframework for personal, data heavy web applications.
 It supports real time data sync, offline usage and values minimal boilerplate with opt in to most features.

+Falcor is used for state management, caching, batching and data sharing.
+Svelte views are bound to a virtual data object with a js proxy based store implementation.
+The falcor router runs inside a service worker and can serve all open tabs and transparently only forward requests to the edge workers or other sources when it cannot answer itself or needs to refresh data.

 Examples of applications that are a great fit:
 - Todo Applications
 - Messengers/ Chat